yapsee/paytech_gem/README.md

 # PaytechGem

 Welcome to your new gem `Paytech`!
-This one will help you integrate easily senegalese payments aggregator [Paytech](https://paytech.sn/)  into your Ruby On Rails project.
+This one will help you integrate easily senegalese payments aggregator [PAYTECH](https://paytech.sn/)  into your Ruby On Rails project.

 ## Installation

 Add this line to your application's Gemfile:

-    $ gem 'paytech_gem', '~> 0.1.0' # Adjust the version as needed
+    $ gem 'paytech_gem'

 And then execute: